This list of backpacking essentials includes all the items that should never be missing in your backpack.

 - Light yet sturdy

-- Waterproof or at least with a rain cover – this is essential if you travel in places where there are high chances of rain
+- Waterproof or at least with a rain cover – essential if you travel in places where there are high chances of rain

 - With plenty of pockets to keep things separate and easy to reach

-- Opens from the top and the bottom, once again to allow you to easy reach what you need
+- Opens from the top and the bottom to allow you to easily reach what you need

 - Possibly has a zipper on the larger compartment – so you don’t have to empty it completely to reach right in the middle